Chapter 1 : an introduction, a party and the beginnings of a plan

 “No idea.
 Last Wednesday, in between tissues and chocolate, she swore she was never dating again.”

-Lily went an interesting shade of green.
+Lily went even paler.
 “Don’t mention food, please.”

 We stopped outside Starbucks and played rock, paper, scissors to see who would go in and who would fetch Dom.
 I lost, so Lily went to get Dom –she only lives over the road- and I pushed the glass door open.